DevOps Tools Engineer

 • Understand deployment best practices

-• Awareness of possible authentication and authorization models
+• Awareness of Jenkins and Gitlab CI

 • Awareness of Artifactory and Nexus